Connect with others who understand.

 How Can You Prevent Recurrence?

-Breast cancer treatments like surgery, radiation, chemotherapy, hormone therapy, and targeted therapy can help reduce the risk of recurrence.
+Treatments such as surgery, radiation therapy, chemotherapy, hormone therapy, and targeted therapy can reduce the risk of recurrence.

-After you complete breast cancer treatment, your doctor will follow up with you several times a year to watch for signs of recurrence.
-You may also need a mammogram once or twice a year if you had breast-conserving surgery.
+After completing breast cancer treatment, your oncology specialist will schedule follow-up appointments several times a year to monitor for signs of recurrence.
+If you had breast-conserving surgery, you may also need a mammogram once or twice a year.
+If you had a mastectomy, a postmastectomy ultrasound may be recommended to evaluate the surgical area.

-People with hormone-positive cancers may reduce their risk of recurrence by taking hormone therapy such as tamoxifen (Nolvadex).
+People with hormone-positive cancers may reduce their risk of recurrence by taking hormone therapy such as tamoxifen (Soltamox).

-There is no way to guarantee breast cancer won’t come back, but you can decrease the likelihood of recurrence if you maintain a healthy weight, stop smoking, and exercise regularly.
+There is no way to guarantee breast cancer won’t come back, but you can decrease the likelihood of recurrence by:

 If you develop recurrent breast cancer, there are now more treatments than ever.